-The combobox/cascade question type allows you to obtain drop-down or drill-down insights from a single question that comes pre-loaded with a variety of options.
+The Combobox/Cascade question type lets you obtain dropdown or drill-down insights from a single question that comes pre-loaded with a variety of options.
 Use this question type to pack hundreds or even thousands of items into a very compact survey element.

-- A Combobox is great for alphabetically or numerically organized lists of items with which respondents are already familiar, such as lists of countries, names, states, colors, etc. Keep in mind that a combobox is not designed or optimized for reading through a long list of unfamiliar items.
+- Combobox is great for alphabetically or numerically organized lists of items with which respondents are already familiar, such as countries, names, states, or colors.
+Keep in mind that a combobox is not designed for reading through a long list of unfamiliar items.

-- Cascade is an advanced question type that allows you to put an entire database into your survey, keeping answers organized while providing a very straightforward experience for respondents.
-With cascade, each time a respondent makes a selection, the content is limited to the relevant items of the next nested combobox.
+- Cascade is an advanced question type that lets you put an entire database into your survey, keeping answers organized while providing a straightforward experience.
+With Cascade, each time a respondent makes a selection, the content is limited to the relevant items of the next nested combobox.

 Want to learn more about our question types?
 Enroll in our Question Types Overview course in the Lighthouse Academy!